Pectus Excavatum Treatment & Management

 Of note, one should not view operative correction of pectus excavatum as an operation limited exclusively to pediatric patients.
 Indeed, the open technique has been used in adult patients with excellent results.
 However, experience with the MIRPE in adult patients has been limited to a few cases, reported in anecdotes.
 Early results seem to indicate that similar principles apply and that operative correction using MIRPE can be achieved in adult patients.
 Limiting factors include a larger chest wall and poor malleability of the ribs, cartilage, and sternum.
 A surgeon experienced in the field of chest wall malformations must carefully evaluate adult patients to determine which operation would best correct the anatomical deformity.

 An interesting observation has been that complications, mainly bar displacement, have appeared to be more common in teenaged patients.
-Initially, the MIRPE was limited to the younger prepubertal patients (aged 3-12 y), which probably accounted for the rare occurrence of bar displacement in the first report by Nuss.[7]
-Older patients were offered the procedure because of the success of the procedure in young patients.
+Initially, the MIRPE was limited to the younger prepubertal patients (aged 3-12 y), which probably accounted for the rare occurrence of bar displacement in the first report by Nuss.
+[13] Older patients were offered the procedure because of the success of the procedure in young patients.
 Only later was the importance of proper stabilization of the bar identified and the lateral stabilizing bar was introduced (in 1998), followed by the addition of the third point of fixation technique (in 2000) to provide additional support and stability for the bar.
-The results seemed to have improved so much that the operation is now considered in adult patients with pectus excavatum.
+The results seemed to have improved so much that the operation is now considered even in older adult patients with pectus excavatum.

 Consultations